newamericafoundation/digi_survey_assure/docs/005-installation.md

 INFURA_PROJECT_SECRET
 ```

-Creating your own Infura account gives you the added benefit of statistics around your calls to the blockchain.
+Creating your own Infura account gives you the added benefit of statistics around your calls to the Blockchain.

 ### Setting Up Your Wallet

-In order to properly utilize the blockchain for survey responses, you will need to be able to fund transactions.
+In order to properly utilize the Blockchain for survey responses, you will need to be able to fund transactions.
 As such, you will need to provide the application with a private key for a wallet you own.
 We recommend creating a dedicated wallet using [Metamask](https://metamask.io/) for this task.
 Please see their documentation for information on how to export your key once you've created a wallet.

 Once exported, open the `api/.env` file and update this config value: